Plates: Rich Dynamics

 Driven Plates

-One of the advantages of physical modelling is the possibility of designing instruments with unrealistic dimensions.
-Here's an example of an extremely big plate, with no loss.
-Here you can hear the turbulent cascade developing from low to high frequencies.
+One of the advantages of physical modeling is the possibility of designing instruments with unrealistic dimensions.
+Here's an example of an extremely large plate, with no loss.
+You can hear the turbulent cascade developing from low to high frequencies.

 Earthquake Gong